-If the eligible applicant receives assistance more than once (but not more than the \$25,000-unit cap), the regulatory period begins upon completion of renovation for the latest project.
+If the eligible applicant receives assistance more than once (but not in excess of the \$25,000-unit cap), the regulatory period begins upon completion of renovation for the latest project.
 Subsequent assistance may be provided to a building only after the regulatory period has expired for previous Access to Home awards.